zanodor/TUD-A-STAR/src/site/notes/F/Fabricate.md

 >> - an adjective meaning "of/about iron"; so a smith is a "faber ferrarius" (in Italian: "fabbro ferraio"), i.e. an artisan that works with iron;
 >> - a noun meaning "smith"; In Italian it's the same: "ferraio" means smith but it is not common at all (I didn't even know it existed as a word).
 >>
 >> In Italian, ferrarius went out of use and "fabbro ferraio" became just fabbro (at the same time, "fabbro" began to be used only for smiths, and not other artisans).
+>> —
+>> A latin "ferrarius" lehet:
+>> - vassal kapcsolatos melléknév; kovács tehát "faber ferrarius" (olaszul: "fabbro ferraio"), azaz vasat megmunkáló kézműves;
+>> - "kovácsot" jelentő főnév; olaszul ugyanez: a "ferraio" kovácsot jelent, de egyáltalán nem gyakori (nem is tudtam, hogy létezik ilyen szó).
+>>
+>> Az olaszban a ferrarius kikerült a használatból, és a "fabbro ferraio" csak fabbro lett (ugyanakkor a "fabbro" szót csak a kovácsokra kezdték használni, más kézművesekre nem).
 >
  Válaszom:
 >>That's what I thought first too: fabric maker.
 And I seem to get what caused this confusion: in the old religious thinking the Blacksmith (that is Orion) was thought to be Deus Faber.
 By the way, fabricate originally referred to working with wood only, I think.
 Before working with metal was working with wood.
->
+>> —
+>> Én is erre gondoltam először: (szerves) anyaggal dolgozó. És úgy tűnik, értem, mi okozta ezt a zavart: a régi vallásos gondolkodásban a Kovácsot (azaz Oriont) Deus Faber-nek gondolták.
+Egyébként a fabricate eredetileg csak a fával való munkára vonatkozott, azt hiszem.
+A fémmel való munka előtt a fával való munka volt.
->- Azaz mindebből arra következtetek, hogy lehet, hogy valójában nem is a fa megmunkálását kell itt nézni, hanem azt, hogy akár a kovácsolásból lett volna a másik ige, `fabricare` is.
+- Azaz mindebből arra következtetek, hogy lehet, hogy valójában nem is fa megmunkálását kell nézni, hanem azt, hogy akár a kovácsolásból lett volna a másik ige, `fabricare` is.